isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **💡 Implication**: This provides a concrete, falsifiable roadmap for building and verifying conscious AI.
 We could intentionally design AI architectures that fulfill these criteria.

-### ❓ 5-16.
-What is the experimental design for validating the predictions of the six keys?
+### ❓ 問題 5-16：問題 5-16：問題 5-16：What is the experimental design for validating the predictions of the six keys?

 **💡 Answer:**